Skip to main content

 The department has partnered with the Massachusetts Department of Developmental Services (DDS) to offer a letter of specialization in Developmental Disabilities and Human Services (DDHS).
 The DDHS specialization offers undergraduates across disciplines the opportunity to obtain the skills needed for careers in the disability and broader human services field.

-For more information contact Prof. Metevier at stina@umass.edu
+For more information contact Prof. Metevier at @email

 Peer Mentoring Program: Supporting Peer Academic Commitment & Excellence (SPACE)

 Apply to join SPACE as a freshman or sophomore mentee or a junior or senior mentor.
-Build a connections while having fun learning about opportunities in the PBS department as well as across campus.
+Build a connection while having fun learning about opportunities in the PBS department as well as across campus.
 Mentees and mentors are matched by common interests and goals.

 Research Assistant Mentoring Program (RAMP)